 Speak a Man's Language to Write Him a Love Letter

 Men and women perceive language and relationships differently from one another.
 To put the two in the same box (particularly in the name of feminism) isn't helpful to either the male or the female in a relationship.
 If you want to have the opportunity to communicate your feelings for your husband or boyfriend, you need to do it in a way that he can understand, and most of all, appreciate.
-Pouring your heart out in a sentimental epistle may not make the impression you're hoping to make, and the goal of this article is to help you to write a love letter to the man in your life that will leave him feeling filled up on you.
+Pouring your heart out in a sentimental epistle may not make the impression you're hoping to make, and the goal of this article is to help you to write a love letter to the man in your life that will leave him feeling loved and fulfilled.

 Particularly if you're dealing with a long-distance relationship with your husband, writing love letters back and forth to one another can be a powerful and beautiful way to connect to one another (especially if you don't often get the chance to sit down together face to face and have a date).